Bug report #12382

 Thanks for taking this bug into consideration.

-#3 Updated by Nyall Dawson about 3 years ago
+#3 Updated by Nyall Dawson over 3 years ago

 - Resolution set to invalid